Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Experimental setup

 \subsection{Statistical testing}

 Loss curves with standard deviation are computed over 10 seeds (seeds 0--9).
-For statistical significance testing, we perform 16 independent runs (seeds 0--15) under each condition and apply the Wilcoxon signed-rank test~\cite{Wilcoxon1945} to paired final MSE losses.
+For statistical significance testing, we perform 16 independent runs (seeds 0--15) under each condition, where the seed controls both parameter initialization and the random number generator for shot-noise sampling (but the training data remain fixed).
+For each seed, the Original and Red-I models receive \emph{different} random initializations (each drawn independently from $\mathcal{U}(-1,1)$), while the Red-T model inherits its initialization from the trained Original; the Wilcoxon pairing is by seed, meaning each pair shares the same random context (training data, shot noise realization) but not the same initial parameters.
+We apply the Wilcoxon signed-rank test~\cite{Wilcoxon1945} to paired final MSE losses.
 Significance levels are $^{***}$ ($p<0.001$), $^{**}$ ($p<0.01$), $^{*}$ ($p<0.05$), and n.s.\ ($p \geq 0.05$).

 We note that the Wilcoxon test assesses whether the paired differences have a symmetric distribution around zero (testing $H_0$: the median difference is zero), so a non-significant result does not \emph{prove} equivalence---it only indicates failure to detect a difference at the given sample size.
 Formally establishing equivalence would require a two one-sided tests (TOST) procedure with a pre-specified equivalence margin~$\delta$.
 We do not perform TOST because the choice of $\delta$ is arbitrary for a new architecture without an established performance baseline.
-Instead, we supplement the Wilcoxon results with effect sizes.
-For the Original vs.\ Red-I comparison under ideal conditions, the median absolute difference in final MSE is less than 10\% of the inter-seed standard deviation, indicating that any true difference, if present, is small relative to run-to-run variability.
+Instead, we supplement the Wilcoxon results with effect sizes (rank-biserial correlation $r$, computed as $r = 1 - 2T/[n(n+1)/2]$ where $T$ is the Wilcoxon statistic).
+For the Original vs.\ Red-I comparison under ideal conditions, the mean $|r|$ across all 10 configurations is 0.25 (range 0.015--0.81; the maximum corresponds to the single significant case $[2,2,1]\ d\!=\!4$).
+Excluding that outlier, the mean $|r|$ is 0.19, indicating a small effect.
+The corresponding Cohen's $d$ values range from $-0.49$ to $+0.29$ (9 of 10 configurations), confirming that any difference between the two architectures is small relative to inter-seed variability.
+Under shot-noise and shot-plus-noise conditions, the mean $|r|$ values are 0.22 and 0.33, respectively, with no systematic direction of effect (some configurations favor Original, others favor Red-I).